extremanator/Industrial-Project/README.md

 Copy the repository to a project folder in your system (unzip the zip).

-To run the mongoDB server you fist need to create a folder for the data.
+To run the mongoDB server you first need to create a folder for the data.
 Create two nested folders "data" and inside it "db" anywhere you wish (make sure the full path is in english) so that you get:
 ```
 \data\db